Steps and Strategies to Cut Debt and Stress

 When debt balloons, it overwhelms.
 These steps can help reduce the anxiety.

 Back taxes, credit card debt, child support—the list of financial burdens can be long and can sometimes seem hopeless.
 The feeling that debt is out of your control makes everything worse.
 But there are things you can do and people you can talk to.
-You can begin cutting your debt and feeling that you’re gaining control.
 Here are some steps.

 - Spend the time to get a complete picture of your debt.
 Find out who you owe, interest rates, late fees and timing.
 Talk to your Huntington banker, who can help you make sense of the numbers.